Frequently Asked Questions

 Prosper Portland, the City of Portland’s economic development agency, and the Technology Association of Oregon (TAO), the state’s largest association serving tech companies, have aligned their programming to advance inclusive growth in the tech industry in Portland.
 Prosper Portland and TAO will partner to provide additional industry-specific support through TAO while continuing to build non-industry specific DEI resources through Portland Means Progress Learn more about TAO Programming »

-Why does the program lead with race instead of focusing on other underrepresented groups?
+Why does the program focus on racial equity instead of focusing on other underrepresented groups?

-The term “leading with race” does not mean “only race.”
 It is a practice of starting with a racial equity analysis, inclusive of analysis of other marginalized groups, in order to understand how race dynamics impact outcomes.
-When we lead with race, we are prioritizing racial justice, while finding models and systems we can use to address other forms of oppression and intersectionality.
+We also seek models and systems we can use to address other forms of oppression and intersectionality.

 Is there a fee to join?